frontenddogma/web-development-glossary/manuscript/c.md

 : Any of the numerical values that make up the code space for a character encoding.
 Many code points represent single characters but they can also have other meanings, such as for formatting.&nbsp;[†](#w-code-point)

 Code review
 : A software quality assurance activity in which one or several people check a program mainly by viewing and reading parts of its source code, and they do so after implementation or as an interruption of implementation.
-At least one of the persons must not be the code's author.
+At least one of the persons must not be the code’s author.
 The persons performing the checking, excluding the author, are called “reviewers.”&nbsp;[†](#w-code-review)

 Code splitting
 : The splitting of code into various bundles or components which can then be loaded on demand or in parallel.
 While the total amount of code is the same (and perhaps even a few bytes larger), the amount of code needed during initial load can be reduced.&nbsp;[‡](#m-code-splitting)